coleifer/peewee/docs/peewee/playhouse.rst

 the writer thread.

 .. note::
-    If you plan on using SQLite in a multi-threaded application, the `write-ahead logging <https://www.sqlite.org/wal.html>`_ docs are good to be familiar with, but the `isolation <https://www.sqlite.org/isolation.html>`_ documentation is what really allowed me to reason about SQLite's behavior in a multi-threaded environment.
+    Take a look at SQLite's `isolation <https://www.sqlite.org/isolation.html>`_ documentation for more information about how SQLite handles concurrent connections.

 Code sample
 ^^^^^^^^^^^